-The Trust's forecast capital expenditure is £22.5m for 2018/19 against an original plan of £47.9m due to scheme slippage, within the Trust's strategic programme, medical equipment and operational capital.
-The Trust's gross carry-forward commitments into 2019/20 are £28.5m.
+The Trust's capital expenditure outturn for 2018/19 was is £25.7m against an original plan of £47.9m due to scheme slippage, within the Trust's strategic programme, medical equipment and operational capital.
+The Trust's gross carry-forward commitments into 2019/20 are £25.5m.
 All schemes are committed and slippage has been due to estates capacity, procurement capacity and planning delays.